np-guard/vpc-network-config-analyzer/README.md

   -vpc-config string
         file path to input config
   -vpc-config-second string
-        file path to the 2nd input config; relevant only for analysis-type diff_all_endpoints and for diff_all_subnets
+        file path to the 2nd input config; relevant only for analysis-type diff_all_endpoints and for diff_all_subnets -version
+        prints the release version number
 ```

 ### Input config files